freyjafeeney11/Generic_Inc_Intranet/README.md

 # Generic_Inc_Intranet

+## Skills Used
+ - Web development with Flask.
+ - Database management with SQLite.
+ - User authentication and access control.
+ - Password hashing and salting for security.
+ - Version control with Git.

 ## Intranet System Overview
 This project introduces an intranet system designed for Generic Inc., featuring user authentication, registration, and access control functionalities.
 Here's a concise summary of key components and features: